EnsoVanPoucke/dotfiles/README.md

 - **Colors**: Main accent color `#FF5500` is defined in `i3/config` variables
 - **Keybindings**: Check `i3/config` for all key combinations
-- **Wallpaper**: Set your preferred wallpaper path in i3 config
+- **Wallpaper**: Replace `wallpapers/DesktopWallpaper.png` with your own or update the path in i3 config
 - **Terminal opacity**: Adjust in `kitty/kitty.conf` (`background_opacity`)

 ## License

-MIT License - Feel free to use and modify these configurations as you wish.
+Feel free to use and modify these configurations as you wish.